pulumi/registry/themes/default/content/registry/packages/azure-native-v2/from-v1-to-v2.md

 Where there are breaking changes these may appear as either a compilation error in a program or by showing as requiring replacement during preview due to the structure of the resources changing.

 To continue using the previous version of a resource:

 1. Check the documentation which lists the previous version for each resource.
-For example: `"API Version: 2022-09-01.
-Previous API Version: 2019-05-01.`
+For example: `Azure REST API Version: 2022-05-01.
+Prior API version in Azure Native 1.x: 2020-07-17-preview`
 2. Import the previous version of the resource.
 These are available in the version-specific sub-folders of the SDK.

 Below are examples of changing an import to use a specific version in each language.